yohashinoio/twinkle/README.md

 The target defaults to an object file, which can be changed using the emit option.<br/>
 See help for more details.<br/>

-Currently, this compiler does not support linking, so it must be linked in a separate program.<br/>
+Currently, this compiler does not support linking, so you must use another program to link.<br/>
 The following example uses cc to link with libc.
 ```bash
 $ maplec hello.txt